bcgsc/Mito-AssemblyViz/README.md

 - pygenomeviz
 - hiplot
 - BLAST+ (Only needed for GGisy)
-- R with the following libraries:
+- R with the following libraries: (Only needed for GGisy)
    - omiccircos (pre: libcurl-openssl-dev)
    - RColorBrewer
    - varhandle